 Johns hopkins medicine

 The Departments of Psychiatry and Neurosciences at the Johns Hopkins University School of Medicine have served as the most important research center in America since the 1970’s.
+We have been working with the team and providing financial resources since 2015.
 Dr. Roland Griffiths and his team in 1999 initiated a research program at Johns Hopkins investigating the effects of the classic hallucinogen psilocybin that includes studies of psilocybin-occasioned mystical-type experiences in healthy volunteers, psilocybin-facilitated treatment of psychological distress in cancer patients, psilocybin-facilitated treatment of treatment-resistant depression, psilocybin-facilitated treatment of cigarette smoking cessation, psilocybin effects in beginning and long-term meditators, and psilocybin effects in religious leaders.
 We have been a financial supporter and advisor to important components of this work.
 We are happy to report that psilocybin is now in Phase 3 Trials with the FDA for depression.